All health and good fortune to descendants of this good SCOTS name.

 The long-held belief by many that Caldwell began with three pirate brothers who sailed the Mediterranean with Barbarossa simply doesn’t add up.
 This is not to say that there may be some veins of truth in the legends, but it is most certainly not where we begin, nor is the name of French origin.

-Information researched from the Inquisito, the Exchequer Rolls of Scotland, the Ragman Rolls, The Hearth Rolls, the Doomsday Book, parish cartularies, baptismals, and tax rolls reveal that the first record of the name Caldwell was found in Renfrewshire in Scotland where they were seated from very ancient times, perhaps well before the Norman Conquest and arrival of Duke William at Hastings in 1066.
+Information researched from the Inquisito, the Exchequer Rolls of Scotland, the Ragman Rolls, the Hearth Rolls, the Doomsday Book, parish cartularies, baptismals, and tax rolls reveals that the first record of the name Caldwell was found in Renfrewshire in Scotland, where they were seated from very ancient times, perhaps well before the Norman Conquest and arrival of Duke William at Hastings in 1066.

-The Norman Conquest ended with the failure of the Norse invasion of England and the death of King Harald Hardrathi at the Battle of Stamford Bridge on September 25, 1066 just before the Battle of Hastings.
+The Norman Conquest ended with the failure of the Norse invasion of England and the death of King Harald Hardrada at the Battle of Stamford Bridge on September 25, 1066, just before the Battle of Hastings.

 “A Dumfries, Ayr, Renfrew, Lanark, or Peebles man, as a dweller in Strathclyde, has some chance of remote British

-Armorial bearings, being for distinguishing persons of, and within, a family, and were reserved for and granted only to Nobles and Knights.
-It is known that armorial Scots were sent to guard and protect French Royalty.
+Armorial bearings were for distinguishing persons of, and within, a family and were reserved for and granted only to nobles and knights.
+It is known that armorial Scots were sent to guard and protect French royalty.

-I believe that a connection to France could have come around the time of Alexander II during the 1200’s when armorial Scots were often hired and sent to guard and protect French Royalty.
+I believe that a connection to France could have come around the time of Alexander II during the 1200s, when armorial Scots were often hired and sent to guard and protect French royalty.
 Alexander II was married to the French Marie de Coucy.
-Alexander III was first married to the daughter of King Henry III, and later to the French princess Yolande.
-I have no direct evidence that Caldwell’s were in fact Scots who were protectors of the royal families of France, nor have I closely examined the time lines.
+Alexander III was first married to the daughter of King Henry III and later to the French princess Yolande.
+I have no direct evidence that the Caldwells were in fact Scots who were protectors of the royal families of France, nor have I closely examined the timelines.